Validate your business idea with MVP-Minimum Viable Product

 - Basic business knowledge

 It is not that difficult to have a business idea even one that seems like a breakthrough and instant success.
-The reality bites and most of startups fail fast and at the same time cost their founders a small fortune.
-That's why the recent development of so called lean startups revolves around learning fast and at small cost to build a product customer need and are willing to pay.
-Crucial part of this path is a creating a prototype of your product that enables you to test the reaction of your potential customer.
+The reality bites and most startups fail fast and at the same time cost their founders a small fortune.
+That's why the recent development of so-called lean startups revolves around learning fast and at a small cost to build a product customers need and are willing to pay.
+The crucial part of this path is creating a prototype of your product that enables you to test the reaction of your potential customer.
 This is the MVP – Minimum Viable Product.

 Most courses stop at the landing page as the Holy Grail of lean startup and testing, the ultimate MVP, but the life is much more complicated and landing page in many cases simply is not enough?
 How do you test community and whether people will share and comment?
 How do you want to test physical products that have to be tasted and smelled?

-In this course we will show you through examples what should be the MVP for your business model, how to pick the right one for your needs and what are the added benefits of MVP.
-We will also give estimation of the costs and time needed for creation of MVP.
+In this course, we will show you through examples what should be the MVP for your business model, how to pick the right one for your needs, and what are the added benefits of MVP.
+We will also give an estimation of the costs and time needed for the creation of MVP.

-We work with startups on daily basis within our accelerator (StartupAkademia) and we have noticed that despite the tones of very good books on lean methods (i.e. Lean Analytics, Running Lean etc.) startups have problems with applying this knowledge in practice.
-The interesting thing was that those problems were pretty universal regardless of the industry, business model or even whether they were ran independently or supported by big corporations.
+We work with startups on daily basis within our accelerator (StartupAkademia) and we have noticed that despite the tones of very good books on lean methods (i.e. Lean Analytics, Running Lean, etc.) startups have problems with applying this knowledge in practice.
+The interesting thing was that those problems were pretty universal regardless of the industry, business model, or even whether they were run independently or supported by big corporations.